mkornatz/minifyUrl/README.txt

 		<script src="/min/?_v=1234567890&f=assets/js/example.js"></script>

 SETUP

 	* Copy assets/snippets/minifyurl to your snippets directory in your ModX installation.

-	* Modify your .htaccess file in the webroot directory using the rules in the ht.access file
+	* Modify your .htaccess file in the webroot directory using the "# Minify URLs" rules in the ht.access file.
+A full default .htaccess file is included, but only 2 rules are necessary to be added for MinifyUrl to work correctly.

 	* Add the snippet code from minifyurl.snippet.php to a new snippet in the ModX manager.